-Do not cut the thyme plant back more than 1/3 when shaping.
-If you need to cut back your thyme plant by more than 1/3 in order to achieve the shape that you would like, only do a 1/3 cut back each year until the desired shape of the thyme plant is achieved.
+Do not cut the thyme plant back more than one-third when shaping.
+If you need to cut back your thyme plant by more than one-third in order to achieve the shape that you would like, only do a one-third cut back each year until the desired shape of the thyme plant is achieved.

 Cutting Thyme for Harvesting

 Thyme can be cut at any time during the spring and summer to harvest.
-It is best though to stop harvesting thyme about 3-4 weeks before the first frost.
-This will allow the more tender stems on the thyme plant to harden off some before the cold comes and will make it so you have less die back on the thyme plant over the winter.
+It is best though to stop harvesting thyme about three to four weeks before the first frost.
+This will allow the more tender stems on the thyme plant to harden off some before the cold comes and will make it so you have less die-thythymback on the thyme plant over the winter.